 Knight invests in life sciences venture capital funds in which the Company earns a return similar to any other limited partner in the fund and may receive preferential access to innovative healthcare products from around the world for Canada and select international markets.
-Since inception of the fund strategy, Knight has committed to invest with the following capital fund managers for approximately \$126,653 of which \$54,016 remains committed as at March 31, 2019.
+Since inception of the fund strategy, Knight has committed to invest with the following capital fund managers for approximately \$126,653 of which \$49,262 remains committed as at June 30, 2019.
 To date, the investments in venture capital funds have led to the Canadian in-license of Iluvien® from Alimera and a portfolio of products from Advaxis.
+Knight does not expect to invest in additional venture capital funds.